Amps to Watts Calculator guide

 Is amps to watts always amps times volts?

-For DC and simple single-phase estimates, watts are amps times volts, then power factor for AC.
-Three-phase estimates also multiply by the square root of 3.
+For DC, watts are amps times volts.
+For single-phase AC, multiply amps by volts and power factor.
+For three-phase AC, also multiply by the square root of 3.

 Related tools